Cwanyo/TaxiReview/README.md

 ### Account Registration
 - Login with Google or Facebook
-- Verify account via SMS

 ### Find that Taxi
 - Find taxi by typing in the licence plate number
-- Take a photo of taxi and licence plate (will be collected for research purpose)
+- Take taxi photo and licence plate (collected for research purpose)
+- Use [OpenALPR](https://github.com/openalpr/openalpr) library  for license plate recognition

-### Create a taxi review
+### Create taxi review
-- Rating according to categories (e.g. service,politeness or cleanness)
+- Give rating according to categories (e.g. service,politeness or cleanness)
 - Comment in text

-### View the reviews from other users
+### View reviews from other users
 - Show taxi details
 - Overall rating and comment